kvistgaard/opsis/README.md

 The current version of Opsis is meant for personal knowledge graphs.
 It is too slow for public graphs the size of DBpedia or Wikidata.

-- [Live demo](https://kvistgaard.github.io/opsis/?endpoint=https://data.nobelprize.org/store/sparql) on the Nobel Prize linked data, about 110,000 triples.
+- [Live demo](https://kvistgaard.github.io/opsis/?endpoint=https://data.nobelprize.org/store/sparql) on the Nobel Prize linked data.
-- A personal knowledge graph, with stacked panes open on a blog post:
+- A personal knowledge graph, with stacked panes:

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="assets/screenshot-pkg-dark.png">